-A hearing can be organised at a party's request.
-The EDPS will, in principle, not refuse a request to organise a hearing unless the party making the request has already been given an opportunity to make its views known about every element in our preliminary assessment that we intend to rely on for our decision (see 2.1.5).
+A hearing can be organised at a party's request or at the EDPS' own initiative.
+The EDPS will, in principle, not refuse a request to organise a hearing unless the party making the request has already been given an opportunity to make its views known effectively about every element in our preliminary assessment that we intend to rely on for our decision.